-The School will use the state-approved Houghton Mifflin Harcourt Florida Journeys or other stateadopted text in the instruction of English Language Arts.
+The School will use the state-approved Houghton Mifflin Harcourt Florida Journeys or other stateadopted text in the instruction of English Language Arts for the elementary level.
 The School's text selection will be modified as per the Sponsor's text adoption and modification to the CRRP throughout the duration of the charter.
+The Daily Five and CAFÉ literacy programs will be implemented to promote students development of daily habits of reading, writing, and working independently that will lead to a lifetime of literacy independence.
+In grades 6-8th, the School will choose to use books from the state approved list such as: Holt McDougal's FL Elements of Language, Great Source's Write Source, and/or Glencoe's Writer's Choice.

 The School's English/Language Arts program includes strategies for students reading at grade level or higher, as well as for students who are reading below grade level.
 It is expected that students will master reading, writing, and verbal skills through continuous infusion of reading skills in all subject areas.
 The program emphasizes critical and creative thinking skills through instruction aligned to the Common Core Standards.
-Lessons will be based on broad topics covering the reading process for literature and informational texts, foundational skills, the writing process, speaking and listening (K-5), language, and reading and research (2-5).
+Lessons will be based on broad topics covering the reading process for literature and informational texts, foundational skills, the writing process, speaking and listening (K-8), language, and reading and research (2-8).
 The school will also align its curriculum to follow the Common Core State Standards for English Language Arts:

-- ◆ Reading for Literature (RL)/ Informational Text (RI)/ Foundational Skills (RF)
+- Reading for Literature (RL)/ Informational Text (RI)/ Foundational Skills (RF)

-- ♦ Writing (W)
+- Writing (W)

 - Speaking and Listening (SL)

 - ✤ Language (L)

 The Writing Process: All students will be required to write on a daily basis across the curriculum (i.e. Argumentative, Informative/Explanatory, and Narrative Writing).
 Each class will be responsible for an ongoing writing project that is appropriate to each grade level beginning in Kindergarten.
-The ongoing writing strategies such as Text Types (W.CCR.1-3), Production and Distribution of Writing (W.CCR.4-
+The ongoing writing strategies such as Text Types (W.CCR.1-3), Production and Distribution of Writing (W.CCR.4-6);

-6); which includes development of organization, and style as appropriate to task, purpose and audience, planning, revising, editing, rewriting, or trying a new approach, and using technology to produce and publish writing and interact and collaborate with others, and Conduct Research to Build and Present Knowledge (W.CCR.7-9) will help students to become effective writers and enhance student performance on District and State writing assessments.
+which includes development of organization, and style as appropriate to task, purpose and audience, planning, revising, editing, rewriting, or trying a new approach, and using technology to produce and publish writing and interact and collaborate with others, and Conduct Research to Build and Present Knowledge (W.CCR.7-9) will help students to become effective writers and enhance student performance on District and State writing assessments.
 Writing will also be stressed throughout the curriculum through projects such as daily journal entries and a school newspaper.
 The use of technology in the writing process further enhances the program, as students publish their work.
 Writing skills that enhance the students' ability to perform well on the PARCC Writing will be incorporated into the curriculum.
 Writing before, during, and after the main story selection from the state adopted text will provide systematic, explicit writing instruction and ample practice in spelling, grammar, usage, and mechanics daily.
 Teachers will use various methods to assist students in mastering the writing process.
 Methods such as Four Square Writing Method and computer-based programs such as MyAccess will be utilized in the classroom to implement writing lessons.